Accreditations & Distinctions

 Blue Ribbon School

-RECOGNIZED THREE TIMES AS A BLUE RIBBON SCHOOL OF EXCELLENCE
+RECOGNIZED THREE TIMES AS A NATIONAL BLUE RIBBON SCHOOL

 Schools selected for recognition prepared an extensive written nomination package representing a thorough self-evaluation.
-The process involved assessing the strengths and weaknesses of the school and developing plans to improve for the future.
+The process involves assessing the strengths and weaknesses of the school and developing plans to improve for the future.